gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

 8. Punch Down Tools : Used for terminating cables on punch-down blocks (e.g., 66 or 110 blocks).

-9. Tone Generators : Helps identify cable runs by generating a tone that is detected at the other end, useful for tracing cables.
+9. Tone Generators : Helps identify copper cables run by generating a tone that is detected at the other end, useful for tracing cables.

 10. Loopback Adapters : Creates a loop in the network for testing connectivity by connecting transmit and receive pins.